-PROPERTY TAXES
+(6) PROPERTY TAXES

 The City is responsible for assessing, collecting and distributing property taxes in accordance with enabling state law.
-Property taxes are levied on both real and personal property.
-Liens for secured property taxes attach on January 1st preceding the fissal year for which taxes are levied.
-Secured property taxes are levied on the first business day of September and are payable in two equal installments: the first is due on November 1st and delinquent with penalties after December 10°, the second is due February 1st and delinquent with penalties after December 10°, the delinquent and unpaid as of June 30° are subject to redemption penalties, costs, and interest when paid.
-If not paid at the end of five years, the property may be sold at public auction and the proceeds used to pay delinquent amounts due.
-Any excess is remitted, if claimed, to the taxpayer.
+Property taxes are levied on both real and personal property taxes are levied.
+Secured property taxes are levied on the first business day of September and are payable in two equal installments: the first is due on November 1st and delinquent with penalties after December 10th, the second is due February 1st and delinquent with penalties after December 10th, the ellinquent and unpaid as of June 30th are subject to redemption penalties, and the proceeds used to pay delinquent amounts due.
+Any excess is remitted, if damed, to the taxpayer.
 Unsecured personal property taxes do not represent a lien on real property.
-Those taxes are due on January 1st and become delinquent with penalties after August 31st.
-Supplemental property tax assessments associated with delinquent with penalties after August 31s.
-Supplemental property tax assessments associated with changes in the assessed valuation due to transfer of ownership in property or upon completion of new construction are levied in two equal installments and have variable due dates based on the dates of the underlying transaction.
-Since the passage of California's Proposition 13, beginning with fiscal year 1978-1979, general property taxes are based either on a flat 1% rate applied to the 1975-1976 full value of the property or on 1% of the sales price of the property on sales transactions or construction value added after the 1975-1976 Taxable values on properties (exclusive of increases related to sales and construction) can rise at the lesser of 2% per year or inflation. valuation.
+Those taxes are due on January 1st and become delinquent with penalties after Apust 31st.
+Supplemental property taxes stand encome delinquent with penalties after Apust 31st.
+Supplemental property tax assessments associated with changes in the assessed valuation due to transfer of ownership in property or upon completion of new underlying transaction.

+Since the passage of California's Proposition 13, beginning with fiscal year 1978-1979, general property taxes are based either on a flat 1% rate applied to the 1975-1976 full value of the property or on 1% of the sales price of the property on sales transactions or construction value added after the 1975-1976 valuation.
+Taxable values on properties (exclusive of increases related to sales and construction) can reseat the lesser of 2% per year or inflation.